pmccarthy/architecture/rfcs/0009-defaults-and-overrides.md

 # Summary
 [summary]: #summary

-This is a proposal for extending the Kuadrant Policy APIs to fully support use cases of **Defaults & Overrides (D/O)** for [Inherited Policies](https://gateway-api.sigs.k8s.io/geps/gep-713/#inherited-policy-attachment-its-all-about-the-defaults-and-overrides), including the base use cases of _full default_ and _full override_, and more specific nuances that involve merging individual policy rules (as defaults or overrides), declaring constraints and deactivating defaults.
+This is a proposal for extending the Kuadrant Policy APIs to fully support use cases of **Defaults & Overrides (D/O)** for [Inherited Policies](https://gateway-api.sigs.k8s.io/geps/gep-713/#inherited-policy-attachment-its-all-about-the-defaults-and-overrides), including the base use cases of _full default_ and _full override_, and more specific nuances that involve merging individual policy rules (as defaults or overrides), declaring constraints and unsetting defaults.

 # Motivation
 [motivation]: #motivation